galaxyproject/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 # Creating a Workflow

 If you only analyze those two poems, you might find it easier to do those steps manually as we did above.
 But particularly if you want to do this for several files, Galaxy has a great advantage: the ability to create workflows from a history.
 The workflow allows you to easily run the same tools with the same settings, in the same order, as when you first ran the analysis.
 You can also apply this to new input texts and save time by not having to redo all of the above steps.

 We start with the history you created step by step when following this tutorial.

-{% snippet faqs/galaxy/workflows_extract_from_history.md  box_type="hands_on" %}

-You can set the **Workflow name** to `Introduction to DH in Galaxy [your initials]`.
-The input files are currently named the same as the texts you used in your history.
-We want to make that more generic, for example by renaming this section `Input Text One` and `Input Text Two`.
+{% snippet faqs/galaxy/workflows_extract_from_history.md  box_type="hands_on" workflow-name="Introduction to DH in Galaxy [your initials]"  rename-inputs="The input files are currently named the same as the texts you used in your history.
+We want to make that more generic, for example by renaming this section `Input Text One` and `Input Text Two`." %}

 For a more detailed explanation of how to create workflows, you can also [check out the extended tutorial]({% link topics/galaxy-interface/tutorials/history-to-workflow/tutorial.html %}).

 You can look at your workflow in the workflow editor.
 This is the space where you could now manually adapt your workflow further.

 {% snippet faqs/galaxy/workflows_edit.md box_type="hands_on" %}